 - Consider the use of a sharps container for the disposal of clinical waste

-Good hygiene practices can reduce the transmission of infectious diseases and infection.
+Good hygiene practices can reduce the transmission of infectious diseases.
 This may include:

 - Welfare facilities

 Personnel should avoid eating, drinking, smoking or vaping before effective hygiene or decontamination procedures have been completed.